 California has taken action to expand this 80-hour emergency paid sick leave benefit to food sector workers at companies with more than 500 employees, including farmworkers, agricultural workers, grocery store employees, fast food chain staff, and delivery drivers.
 Visit the California Department of Industrial Relations’ page for FAQs about California sick leave in relation to COVID-19.

-The Federal CARES Act funds an extension of unemployment benefits for an additional 20 weeks beyond the typical 26 weeks afforded under California law and provides an additional $600 per week to beneficiaries for up to 4 months (until July 31), on top of the $40 to $450 weekly normally provided by the State of California.
+The Federal CARES Act funded an extension of unemployment benefits for an additional 20 weeks beyond the typical 26 weeks afforded under California law and provided an additional $600 per week to beneficiaries for up to 4 months, on top of the benefits provided by the State of California.
 The additional $600 expired on July 25, and Californians have been provided with a similar payment amounting to $300, for the six week period from July 26 through September 5.